BuGlessRB/remixml/README.md

 <h1>Remixml</h1>

-Remixml is an XML/HTML macro language/template compiler engine.
+Remixml is a sophisticated XML/HTML macro language/template compiler engine.

+The Remixml templating engine has the following features:
+- Rich powerful language with dynamic scopes, autoescaping, macros and more.
+- Fast &amp; lean: Small 9 KB gzipped runtime with precompiled templates in the browser.
+- Extensible with custom tags programmed in either Javascript or Remixml.
+- Everywhere available in node and all modern web browsers (including IE11), with thorough precompilation options.

 The language and primitives used blend in completely with standard XML/HTML syntax and therefore integrate smoothly with